yanickrochon/jquery.uix.multiselect/README.md

 * When setting `sortable` option to `true`, options can only be reordered within their own groups.
 That is, an option cannot be reordered between two options of a different group.
 As this widget's purpose is not to extend the original element's behaviour beyound user interaction and presentation, this limitation shall not be lifted for the time being.
+* This widget was designed for modern browsers usage.
+It is working fine in IE7+, Firefox and Chrome.
+Note that it *will not work* in quirks mode.
+There will be little to no support for non standards compliant browsers.